 He recommends removing the stripper after an hour.
 Then he recommends applying a fresh batch if there are multiple layers of coating on the floor.

 Most chemical strippers are in the form of gels.
 Gels stay in place and dry out more slowly then liquids, keeping the reaction working longer.

 “Gel is also easier to clean up,” Sullivan says.
 “If it’s a smooth surface, just scrape it off with a large blade scraper.
 On a textured surface, use a brush.
 Citrus- and soy-based gels can go directly into the regular dry waste.
 You should allow methylene chloride stripper waste to dry to a solid state before disposal.
 Never put any chemical stripper down the drain.”

 The choice between mechanical and chemical stripping depends on several factors.
 However, a floor must be thoroughly stripped and cleaned of contaminants such as adhesives and old sealers for a concrete renovation project to succeed.

 Questions from Readers

-After chemical stripping with a caustic stripper, which adhesives will work to reattach flooring to the concrete without the adhesive being compromised by the embedded stripper in the concrete’s pores?
+After chemical stripping with a caustic stripper, which adhesives will work to reattach flooring to the concrete without the embedded stripper in the concrete’s pores compromising the adhesive?

 Answer from Concrete Decor